CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/wallet_connect_v2.md

     ...
   }
   ```
-&emsp;WalletSDK supports `eip155` and `solana` for now, which means `caip2ChainId` and `chainName` are only available for EVM compatible and Solana wallets and currencies.
+&emsp;⚠️ WalletSDK supports `eip155` and `solana` for now, which means `caip2ChainId` and `chainName` are only available for EVM compatible and Solana wallets and currencies.

 ## [Session Proposal](https://docs.walletconnect.com/2.0/javascript/sign/wallet-usage#pairing-with-uri)